DaemonLab/OWP_Java_Inventory_Manager/README.md

 # OWP_Java_Inventory_Manager
 Tutorial under our series One Week Projects (OWP) which will focus on projects that can be made in approximately one week while still being useful.
 We will try to make a decent inventory management application in this tutorial.
 Users are expected to go through each commit and learn step by step from there.
 Hence a very basic understanding of git is inherent pre-requisite.
+But we have provided a guide for navigating this tutorial which takes care of this.

 This is a Java tutorial which uses MySQL for database and Swing API for GUI.
 This is made with Eclipse Neon IDE.
-The target audience is expected to have a basic knowledge of Java to go through this tutorial.
+The target audience is expected to have a basic knowledge of Java and SQL to go through this tutorial.
 Java is a cross-platform language, and hence this tutorial can be followed on any OS be it windows or linux.
 The Swing API provides a nice and simple way to create GUI for java applications.
 Also, MySQL is widely used database server and also provides a simple Java connector API to connect to databases from Java.
 Hence this database is chosen.

 ## Navigating this tutorial